ABOUT THE PROGRAM

 Apply learning to current workplace

-The Leadership Institute is a virtual 10-month cohort program that runs from January through October and finishes with a capstone project.
+The Leadership Institute is a hybrid (30% in person and 70% virtual) 10-month cohort program that runs from January through October and finishes with a capstone project.
 Features of the program include:

 Monthly three-hour sessions with guided peer learning and engaging activities

-Two optional but encouraged in-person networking events with the cohort and mentors
+One optional but encouraged in-person networking events with the cohort

 Guest presentations from local nonprofit leaders